 Consider creating a 3-foot-wide border of gravel/wood chips between wooded areas and your lawn.

-• Protect Your Pets: Pets can be carriers of ticks, so it’s crucial to protect them as well.
+Remove any unnecessary clutter or debris that may provide hiding places for ticks. - Protect Your Pets: Pets can be carriers of ticks, so it’s crucial to protect them as well.
 Consult your veterinarian about suitable tick prevention products for your pets, such as tick collars, spot-on treatments, or oral medications.
 Regularly check your pets for ticks, especially after they’ve been outdoors, and promptly remove any ticks you find.

 In conclusion, tick season doesn’t have to hinder your enjoyment of the great outdoors.
 By following these six essential tips, you can significantly minimize your exposure to ticks and reduce the risk of tick-borne diseases.